yapyeetlin/Disaster-Response-Pipelines/README.md

 ## About
-This project is made as course fulfillment for Udacity's Data Scientist Nanodegree Program in collaboration with Bosch AI Talent Accelerator Scholarship Program.
+This project is made as part of course fulfillment for Udacity's Data Scientist Nanodegree Program in collaboration with Bosch AI Talent Accelerator Scholarship Program.

 ## Workspace Description